 3. It assists in overcoming objections.
 To me, this is the most important and useful application of product knowledge.
 One of our core beliefs is that people want to know about what they’re interested in, as opposed to what you’re interested in.

 One way of understanding what they’re interested in is eliciting and listening to questions.

-Questions and ambiguous statements (also known as objections) are the clue to what interests people most about what they are buying.
+Questions and ambiguous statements (also known as objections) are the clues to what interests people most about what they are buying.
 Questions are buying signals.

-The absence of questions, as a salesperson or a trainer, makes me anxious because it means they are either not listening, not interested or not mentally buying the product or service I’d discussing.
+The absence of questions, as a salesperson or a trainer, makes me anxious because it means they are either not listening, not interested or not mentally buying the product or service I’d discuss.

 2. It can give your prospect too much to think about.
 One of the most common objections to taking action is “I want to think about it”.
 Often, we are our own worst enemies.
 We firehose the prospect with so much information that we quite literally give them too much to think about.